Rewzilla/c-debugging-tips/howto/valgrind.md

 Now the issue is obvious!
 The loop must have gone too far, copying too many integers into the array and overflowing beyond its end.
 Do you see why?
 Looks like a simple off-by-one bug.
 The counter begins at 0 (`for (i=0; `), but continues up to and _including_ 10 (`; i<=10; i++)`) which means the loop actually runs 11 times.
 Whoops!
 That would have been hard to spot based on the first error message, but Valgrind helped us hone in on the problem.

 Now let's see if we can solve the second bug.
-The second relevent block of information that Valgrind gave us was:
+The second relevant block of information that Valgrind gave us was:

 ```
 ==42905== Invalid read of size 4